 New practices are making way to get better conversion rates.
 According to the survey mentioned above, 89% saw an increase in open rates after using emojis.
 The study also highlights how marketers are keener on personalized emails, videos, and quizzes in their email campaigns.

 Best Practices To Increase Email Conversion Rate

 Email marketing is here to stay, and marketers will have to adopt the best practices to boost their email conversion rates.
-Here are few practices that can help you get a better email conversion rate.
+Here are a few practices that can help you get a better email conversion rate.

 1. Optimize Your Emails For Mobile Devices

 It goes without saying that people spend more time on their mobile devices.
 According to recent studies, a majority of people check emails on their mobiles.
-Statistics say that over 55% emails are opened on a mobile device.
+Statistics say that over 55% of emails are opened on a mobile device.

 Hence, if you are not optimizing your emails, you will lose out on potential leads.
 You must take caution that your images load properly, your links are working, and your interface does not get hampered from device to device.